 - ¼ cup parmesan cheese shredded

-- on top of the pasta add half of the remaining pasta sauce in an even layer
+- On top of the ricotta mixture add half of the remaining pasta sauce in an even layer

 - Spread the remaining ziti on top, add the sauce and rest of mozzarella cheese on top